mschn/wissl/api.md

 The returned object contains both the artist information and the ids of all albums that have an artwork ready to be served by the method `/art/{album_id}`.

+In the `artworks` array are described the ids of the albums that have artworks, along with the `artwork_id` string that identifies an image and can be used to control client cache.

 ### <a id="albumsartist_id"></a>`/albums/{artist_id}`
 * method: `GET`